 In addition, the severe spinning motion caused by vertigo usually leads to vomiting, nausea, and difficulty walking.

 Vertigo can be caused by two things: the first cause is a virus called labyrinthitis.
-This is an infection in the inner ear that causes a structure deep inside in your ear called the labyrinth to become inflamed.
+This is an infection in the inner ear that causes the labyrinth to become inflamed.

-Fortunately, you don’t have to live with vertigo because you can take the right medicine for it just like diabetes.
+Fortunately, you don’t have to live with vertigo because you can take the right medicine for it or undergo the proper treatment.
 The more you know about vertigo, the better you can battle and deal with it.